TeamPath: Building MultiModal Pathology Experts with Reasoning AI Copilots: Methods

 Our experimental results show that \method{} works as a state-of-the-art method in several tasks by comparing it with advanced VLMs from general domains, medical domains, and pathology domains. \method{} can also produce more reliable reasoning paths for disease diagnosis and feature analysis. \method{} also successfully identifies the incorrect information existing in pathologists' answers and reasoning processes and provides the correction suggestions as well as corrected answers within a reasonable response time.
 Finally, \method{} works as a strong generator for image caption and transcriptomic information, which supports its capacity in understanding ROI-level information and integrating bimolecular information with a multi-task system.

 There are also limitations of the current implementation of \method{}.
 First, the improvement of base VLMs will affect the choices of components in this system, and thus, we expect to see regular model updates.
 Second, our task selection process relies on a trained LLM as a router, which might be substituted with a mixture-of-expert setting.
-We also found that in rare cases, the model's reasoning process and its conclusion may not align (Extended Data Figure \ref{supfig:error analysis}), but it could be identified by physicians.
+We also found that in rare cases, the model's reasoning process and its conclusion may not align (Extended Data Figure \ref{supfig:error analysis} (a)).
+Sometimes, the model's reasoning process is wrong and then leads to the wrong conclusions (Extended Data Figure \ref{supfig:error analysis} (b)).
+However, these errors could be identified by physicians.
 Finally, we have not considered the privacy issues involved in pathological image analysis.
 Although we have made every effort to ensure that personal privacy information is not used for training, exploring defenses against attacks in this area is also important.
-In the future, we will work on these directions to make the system alive and improve its capacity and robustness.
+In the future, we will work on these directions to bring the system alive and improve its capacity and robustness for clinical usage, generating spatial transcriptomics with large resolution (e.g. ROI to WSI), integrating multi-omic data including epigenomic information with spatial resolution, as well as other enhanced approaches to build a stronger virtual assistant for diagnosis and analysis.